 Yes, spaghetti squash in theory can be anti-inflammatory.
 Consuming spaghetti squash can increase your omega-3 and omega-6 essential fatty acids.
 These essential fatty acids are known to have anti-inflammatory properties.

-How many carbs are in spaghetti squash cooked?
+How many carbs are cooked in spaghetti squash?

 In one cup of spaghetti squash, there are about 42 calories, 4 grams of natural sugar, and about 10 grams of carbohydrates.
 In this spaghetti squash soup, you will find that a serving will have close to a cup of spaghetti squash.
 This is within the limits for both the keto and Trim Healthy Mama lifestyle.